VadimDu/production-rag-system/README.md

    - **Qwen2.5-7B-Instruct**
    - **Llama-3.1-8B-Instruct**
    - **Mistral-7B-Instruct**
+   - **gpt-oss-20b**
-   - ** **
+   - **Qwen3-30B-A3B**

 3. Wait for the download to complete

 #### Step 3: Load the Model
 1. Go to the "Chat" tab
-2. Select your downloaded model from the dropdown
+2. Select your downloaded model from the dropdown (you can also configure it as needed)
 3. Click "Load" to load the model into memory (this may take a few minutes)
 4. Test the model by sending a simple message like "Hello"

 #### Step 4: Start the Local Server
-1. Click on the "Local Server" tab (or go to Menu → Preferences → Local Server)
+1. Click on the "Developer" tab and make sure the model status is "Running" and "READY"
 2. Set the following configuration:
    - **Server URL**: `http://localhost:1234/v1` (default)
    - **Model**: Select the model you loaded
    - **Context Length**: 4096 (or higher if your model supports it)
 3. Click "Start Server"
-4. You should see "Server is running on http://localhost:1234/v1"
+4. You should see "The local server is reachable at this address: http://localhost:1234/v1" or (http://127.0.0.1:1234)
+5. Copy the exact model's API identifier name (e.g. `qwen/qwen3-next-80b`)

 #### Step 5: Configure the RAG System
 The system will automatically connect to `http://localhost:1234/v1` with these default settings: